Search

 Chris Brown

-Brown also worked with the Guyana Football Federation from 2009-2014.
-He served as the assistant coach for the Guyana Senior Women’s National Team in 2009 before being promoted to head coach from 2010-2014.
-Brown helped the team to qualify for both the Central American and Caribbean Games and the final round of the 2010 Gold Cup.
-He was also head coach of the U20 Women’s Team from 2012-2013.
+Brown also worked with the Guyana Football Federation from 2009-2014, serving as assistant coach for the Guyana Senior Women’s National Team in 2009 before being promoted to head coach from 2010-2014.
+He helped the team to qualify for both the Central American and Caribbean Games and the final round of the 2010 Gold Cup.

 He played professionally for 11 seasons (1994-2004), including the last five with the Richmond Kickers of the A-League.
 Brown was also a member of the A-League's New Orleans Storm from 1996-99 and played briefly for Major League Soccer's Dallas Burn during the 1998 season.
 In addition, he spent two years with TusCelle of the German Third Division.